sarmini1/sarmini1/README.md

 Thanks for stopping by!
 Here, please have some personal trinkets:

 - 😄 Pronouns: He/him
-- 🔭 I’m currently working on my summer pasta recipe.
+- 🔭 I’m currently working on a medication and lab tracker to improve medication adherence.
-- 🌱 I’m currently learning about what's good in a summer pasta.
-- 👯 I’m looking to collaborate on products that serve the queer community (including summer pasta recipes).
+- 👯 I’m looking to collaborate on products that serve the queer community.
 - ⚡ Fun fact: I spent one (1) holiday season as (probably) the world's shortest Geoffrey the Giraffe.